fermyon/developer/content/spin/sqlite-api-guide.md

 ### Granting Access to Custom SQLite Databases

-As mentioned above, by default, a given component of an app will not have access to any SQLite databases.
+As mentioned above, by default, a given component of an app will not have access to any SQLite Databases.
 Access must be granted specifically to each component via the component manifest, using the `component.sqlite_databases` field in the manifest.

 Components can be given access to different databases, and may be granted access to more than one database.
 For example: